pransh15/osfest-web-extension/README.md

 # osfest-web-extension

-**This is a web extension for colouring the border of web browser.**
+**This is a web extension for coloring the border of web browser.**